pmurati/MDSCorrelationAnalysis/README.md

 sdct.get_dax_from_yahoo()
 ```

-The data aggregation is finished by creating a joint table of the adjusted closing prices for each stock.
+The data aggregation is finished by creating a joint table of the adjusted closing prices for each stock and saving it in your root directory as *dax_joined_closes.csv*.

 ```python
 sdct.compile_dax()